arshidkv12/openEshop/oc/kohana/system/guide/kohana/errors.md

 ## HTTP Exception Handling

-Kohana comes with a robust system for handing http errors.
+Koseven comes with a robust system for handing http errors.
 It includes exception classes for each http status code.
 To trigger a 404 in your application (the most common scenario):

 	throw HTTP_Exception::factory(404, 'File not found!');